chinchalinchin/being-and-death/docs/source/01_being.md

 TODO

-### What is Stuff?
+###

+TODO

-Outside of spirituality, the first analysis of Being of which we are aware comes down to us through **Aristotle**, more than two thousand years ago.
+The first analysis of Being of which we are aware comes down to us through **Aristotle**, more than two thousand years ago.
 Despite the age of his works, they have remained throughout history a source of considerable study, in particular his contributions to the so-called _primary_ philosophy, what would be called today _ontology_, the study of Being itself.
 The essence of his contributions to untangling of the puzzle of Being are chiefly found in _Physics_ and _Metaphysics_.

 The essential problem is this: A being is on one hand a substance, a material, matter.
 On the other hand, it is a multiplicity of _things_.
 A thing is at once a substance and a representative of something beyond the subtance.
 For instance, wood is a substance that assumes the form of a table or a chair.
 In either case, a different thing _becomes_ from the same underlying substance, yet the form of the substance differentiates the _things_ in their thinghood.